wzslr321/flutter_guide/README.md

 <br/>

-Now, with help of our static const, we can register it in our previous <i> main.dart </i> code.
+Now, with help of created routeName, we can register it in our previous <i> main.dart </i> code.

 <br/>